 - Give it Time.
 Chances are you spent years forming the bonds you have with your high school friends.
 You have only known your roommate (if you have one) or the other students in your dorm for mere days.
 Strong friendships don’t happen overnight.
-And they may take longer to develop with social distancing restrictions.
 I recall several students over the years who called me in September of their freshman year expressing interest in transferring.
 When I checked back with them a few months later, a common reaction went like this: “Oh.
 Right.
 I forgot I called you about that.
 I love it here now.”

 - Join Something.
 Did you know that the number one initiative a student can take to ensure their happiness in college is to join an activity?
 This is backed up by reams of research.
-So get yourself to a virtual club fair or log into the clubs and organizations page of the college website and find an activity to try.
+So get yourself to a club fair or log into the clubs and organizations page of the college website and find an activity to try.
 And if you don’t like the first one, try another.
-Go out for any intramural teams still being offered, tryout for a cappella, sign up to tutor elementary students who may not be able to go to school themselves, phone bank for the upcoming elections, DJ a campus radio show, or join the campus activities board to plan school events.
+Go out for an intramural team, try out for a cappella, sign up to tutor elementary students or coach them in soccer, phone bank for an upcoming election, DJ a campus radio show, or join the campus activities board to plan school events.
 There are many opportunities and at least one will fit you.

 - Ask for Help If You Need It.
-If you find yourself feeling sad or lonely for any reason, make an appointment with the counseling office on campus and talk with someone who not only serves as a sounding board, but also gets to know you and direct you to resources on campus that may be in line with your interests.
+If you find yourself feeling sad or lonely for any reason, make an appointment with the counseling office on campus and talk with someone who not only can serve as a sounding board but also get to know you and direct you to resources on campus that may be in line with your interests.
 Your resident assistant (RA) is also a good person to contact with any concerns.